 Over the duration of the programme, each student will receive, on average, 24 hours of tuition per week.

-Students will be based between the Department of Mechanical and Industrial Engineering at GMIT Galway campus and GMIT Mountbellew campus (at Mountbellew Agricultural College).
+Students will be based between the Department of Mechanical and Industrial Engineering at GMIT Galway campus and GMIT Mountbellew campus (at Mountbellew Agricultural College), but during the academic year, they should obtain accommodation in the periphery of GMIT in Galway.

 NEW - Young Trained Farmer Status